giamir/giamir.github.io/_posts/2017-04-23-what-is-react-fiber.md

 Rendering the page, responding to user actions, computing JS, managing network activities, and manipulating the DOM is all handled by the browsers main thread.
 Although today some of these things can be moved to another thread safely and with relative ease using Workers, **only the main thread can change the DOM**.

-In React applications when the state changes or the props update the `render()` function create a new tree of React Elements and then React run the reconciliation algorithm to figure out how to efficiently update the UI to match the new tree.
+In React applications when the state changes or the props update the `render()` function create a new tree of React Elements and then React runs the reconciliation algorithm to figure out how to efficiently update the UI to match the new tree.

 The `React Stack` reconciler always processes the component tree **synchronously** in a single pass.
 This **prevents the main thread to do potential urgent work** until the recursive process has finished.
-If this computation run while the user happen to type on a text input, your app can become **unresponsive**, resulting in **choppy frame rates** and **laggy input**.
+If this computation runs while the user happen to type on a text input, your app can become **unresponsive**, resulting in **choppy frame rates** and **laggy input**.

 The new `Fiber` reconciler main goal is to **split interruptible work in chunks** with the ability to **assign priority to different types of updates** so that the main thread could decide to pause the diff algorithm, potentially do some more urgent work, and continue from where it left at a later time.